rstacruz/npm-pipeline-rails/README.md

 ### app/assets/javascripts/application.js

 Set it up to include Brunch's built files.
+This will load from `vendor/assets/javascripts`.

 ```css
 //= require app
 ```

+### app/brunch

+Put your source files into `app/brunch`.